 You can’t ignore dividends

-The final point to consider is that of the 17 funds on this list, five have a specific dividend focus.
-These are the Marriott Dividend Growth Fund and the four dividend index trackers managed by Satrix, Sygnia and CoreShares.
+The final point to consider is that of the 17 funds on this list, six have a specific dividend focus.
+These are the Marriott Dividend Growth Fund, the Counterpoint SCI Dividend Equity Fund and the four dividend index trackers managed by Satrix, Sygnia and CoreShares.

 At the end of May, the dividend yield on the Alsi was 3.54%.
 That is a substantial chunk of the 5.44% total annual return from the index over this five-year period.